Boniface S. Emerengwa

 Boniface Sunday Emerengwa (born 1959 in Rivers State) is a Nigerian lawyer and People's Democratic Party politician.
 He represents Ikwerre-Emohua constituency in the House of Representatives of Nigeria, a post he was elected to in March 2015.
 Emerengwa has served as Rivers State Budget and Economic Planning Commissioner.
 He is also a former chairman of Ikwerre local government area in the state.

+Early life and education

+Boniface Stanley Emerengwa was born in Rivers State, Nigeria.
+He attended the University of Port Harcourt, where he studied law and obtained a Bachelor of Laws (LL.B.) degree.
+He was later called to the Nigerian Bar after completing his legal training at the Nigerian Law School.

+Career

+Boniface Sunday Emerengwa is a lawyer and politician.
+Before his election to the National Assembly, he served as Chairman of Ikwerre Local Government Area and later as Commissioner for Budget and Economic Planning in Rivers State.
+In 2015, he was elected to represent Ikwerre/Emohua Federal Constituency in the House of Representatives and was re-elected in 2019 and 2023.